dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ## **Starting Material** <a name="GSM"></a>

 To run **SuperCRUNCH**, you will need to provide a fasta file of downloaded nucleotide sequence records, a file containing a list of taxa, and a file containing a list of loci and associated search terms.
-Information on how to create these files is below.
+Information on how to create these files and recommendations are provided below.

 ---------------